There is no better way to reduce the spreading of germs and potentially deadly diseases than hand washing.

 However, is it all completely true?
 How good are hand sanitisers compared to hand soaps?
 Do they actually remove almost 100% of the germs on your hands?
 Let’s find out!

-Hand Soap Washing
+Hand Washing With Soap

-Proper hand washing means pouring 1-3 ml of soap into your hands.
+Proper handwashing means pouring 1-3 ml of soap into your hands.
 It needs to be turned into a lather by scrubbing for at least 20 seconds.
 You also need to mind your fingers, fingernails, wrists and if possible, forearms.
 Afterwards, rinse your hands well and don’t forget to dry them!

 Studies have shown that crucial thing to effective hand hygiene is drying.
 There is a correlation between the hand dampness and the bacteria amount that can be transferred to the surface.
 Meaning, if you leave your hands wet, your skin will most likely become an even better place for bacteria to breed.